-Much like fashion or food, the healthcare industry also uses marketing techniques to reach its target audience.
+Much like fashion or food, the healthcare industry also uses marketing trends and techniques to reach its target audience.
 There are a few medicines that are quite similar, so the marketing has to be effective to help each one stand out.
 Because of the nature of the products, this can be a very delicate process.
 Healthcare marketing must address the sensitive issues of illness without seeming too frightening or, worse, too ineffective.
 With the impact of technology and potential customers being able to do their research into a drug or treatment, simply claiming to be backed by science isn’t enough anymore.

 What region you’re living in will be a major factor in what is sold to you.
 For example, residents in dry and hot Arizona would not be a great market for snow tires.
 In this same way, healthcare marketers collect data of a specific region and offer them products based on consumer preferences.